nazariyg/Solr-5-for-django-haystack/README.md

 ```

 * As before, change `<core_name>` to your Solr core's name.
-* You will likely need to change the permissions on `/var/solr/data/<core_name>` to more liberal for this to work.
+* You will likely need to change the permissions on `/var/solr/data/<core_name>` to more liberal ones for the above line to execute.

 ### Fix `pysolr.py` if needed